- About the ANZFSS

-The medal is awarded to the best new practitioner who presents either a paper or poster at each ANZFSS International Symposium every two years.
-The Ian Riebeling Award is selected from the pool of oral and poster presenters who are within the first five years, or part-time equivalent, of their employment as a forensic practitioner.
+The medal is awarded every two years, to the best new practitioner (general ANZFSS member) who presents either a paper or poster at the ANZFSS International Symposium.
+The Ian Riebeling Memorial Medallist is selected from the pool of oral and poster presenters who are within their first five years, or part-time equivalent, of their employment as a forensic practitioner.
 Presenters need to have declared this at the time of their registration.

 Previous winners are:

 2016: Felicity Koens (Australian Federal Police): A background survey of polymers in the act – diversity in isotopic abundance values

 2014: Danielle Butzbach (Forensic Science SA): Post-mortem production of paracetamol via degradation of its metabolite

 2012: Ashleigh Fox (University of Auckland): Exploring the recovery of mRNA and DNA from chemically treated finger-marks in blood

 2010: Lauren Parsons (ESR, New Zealand): Low copy number DNA analysis and document examination: impact of technologies on respective analyses; The New Zealand national DNA database: Simplified DNA profiling using the Whatman FTA elute card and Hamilton Nimbus robotics